A6GibKm/ConfettiSuite/README.md

 The Confetti Suite shows tasteful confetti when a shield slams hits for over a million.

+### New aditions

+Added an option to show % of meele hits blocked after combat, Added an option to show spell reflected abilities.

 ### Installation

 To install place the ConfettiSuite folder inside `..."WoW Directory"\Interface\AddOns\"PLACE IT HERE"`

 ### Usage

 Type `/confetti` to open the configuration window (work in progress)

 ![Sample](http://i.imgur.com/qZIiyOm.jpg)